open/close all folders

 - A character in RED shoots an RPG out of the air.
 Mythbusters also examined this scene, and found that it would have killed just the target, but only if it were a faulty warhead for a couple of reasons.
 First, being a shaped charge it would have sprayed forward anyway.
 Second, a RPG round is only armed after 60 feet, when it's reached a certain velocity.
 It is possible to shoot it out of the air though.

-- The Heroic Trio has more than one scene in which Anita Mui's character knocks bullets out of the air with a thrown blade.
+- Heroic Trio has more than one scene in which Anita Mui's character knocks bullets out of the air with a thrown blade.

-- Missile-to-missile version in The Return Of Godzilla, a Japanese ground-launched missile is sent to intercept an incoming Russian space-launched thermonuclear missile.
+- Missile-to-missile version in The Return of Godzilla: a Japanese ground-launched missile is sent to intercept an incoming Russian space-launched thermonuclear missile.
 It succeeds, but the radiation cloud created revives an unconscious Godzilla.

 - A particular sect of the Jedi are specifically trained to do this.
 They want to prove a point about relying too much on one weapon, so instead of blocking plasma bolts with lightsabers, they learn to shoot them down with a blaster pistol.